magento/devdocs/guides/v2.0/cloud/reference/discover-deploy.md

 If the `config.local.php` file does not exist in the codebase, static file deployment occurs during this phase.
 This increases the length of your deploy phase and site maintenance.

-There are two default deploy hooks:

-* `pre-deploy.php` that completes necessary cleanup and retrieval of resources and code generated in the build hook
-* `bin/magento magento-cloud:deploy` that runs a series of commands and scripts
+There are two default deploy hooks. `pre-deploy.php` completes necessary cleanup and retrieval of resources and code generated in the build hook. `bin/magento magento-cloud:deploy` runs a series of commands and scripts:

-`bin/magento magento-cloud:deploy` does the following:

-*	If Magento is **not installed**, it installs Magento with `bin/magento setup:install`, updates the deployment configuration, `app/etc/env.php`, and the database for your specified environment (for example, Redis and {% glossarytooltip a3c8f20f-b067-414e-9781-06378c193155 %}website{% endglossarytooltip %} URLs).

-  Important: When you completed the [First time deployment]({{ page.baseurl }}cloud/access-acct/first-time-deploy.html) during setup, Magento Commerce was installed and deployed across all environments.
+*	If Magento is **not installed**, it installs Magento with `bin/magento setup:install`, updates the deployment configuration, `app/etc/env.php`, and the database for your specified environment (for example, Redis and {% glossarytooltip a3c8f20f-b067-414e-9781-06378c193155 %}website{% endglossarytooltip %} URLs). **Important:** When you completed the [First time deployment]({{ page.baseurl }}cloud/access-acct/first-time-deploy.html) during setup, Magento Commerce was installed and deployed across all environments.

 *	If Magento **is installed**, performs any necessary upgrades.
 The deployment script runs [`bin/magento setup:upgrade`]({{ page.baseurl }}install-gde/install/cli/install-cli-subcommands-db-upgr.html) to update the database schema and data (which is necessary after extension or core code updates), and also updates the [deployment configuration]({{ page.baseurl }}config-guide/config/config-php.html), `app/etc/env.php`, and the database for your environment.
 Finally, the deployment script clears the Magento cache.